CSC207-UofT/course-project-group-039-foodies/phase0/progress_report.md

 * #### NEXT STEPS:
 Implement more filter classes. (e.g. CaloriesFilter class, AllergyFilter class).

 ### EMILY

 * #### TASKS DONE:
+Worked on general design discussions, implementing UserManager class (revised by Mark) and test cases, and modifying User class, worked on summary of scenario walkthrough for progress report

 * #### NEXT STEPS:

 ### HAYUN

 * #### TASKS DONE:
+Worked on modifying and creating CRC cards as table, Worked on Summary of CRC cards for the progress report, modifying RecipeBook, RecipeBookManager and test cases, scheduling meetings with TA

 * #### NEXT STEPS:

 ### HELENA

 * #### TASKS DONE:
+Came up with the project idea.
+Was involved in design discussion.
+Implemented the User Class and test cases, partial implementation of PreferenceBook.
+Worked on the progress report.
+Created and organized Gdoc for project planning.

 * #### NEXT STEPS:

 ### MARK